-The weighted average number of Trust common shares outstanding for fiscal years 2018 and 2017 were computed based on 59,900,000 shares outstanding for the period from January 1st through December 31st.
-The weighted average number of Trust common shares outstanding for fiscal year 2016 was computed based on 54,300,000 shares outstanding for the period from January 1st through December 13th and 5,600,000 additional shares outstanding for the period from December 13th through December 31st.
+The weighted average number of Trust common shares outstanding for each of the fiscal years 2019, 2018 and 2017 were computed based on 59,900,000 shares outstanding for the period from January 1st through December 31st.

-The Company did not have any stock option plans or any other potentially dilutive securities outstanding during the years ended December 31, 2018, 2017 and 2016.
+The Company did not have any stock option plans or any other potentially dilutive securities outstanding during the years ended December 31, 2019, 2018 and 2017.